mohsinalimat/CoreDatabase/README.md

 # CoreDatabase

-Insert, Update, Delete and Fetch in CoreDatabase.
+Insert, Update, Delete and Fetch from CoreDatabase.